altMITgcm/MITgcm66h/docs/contributing.rst

 4. Next make a new branch.

+| ``git fetch upstream``
-  ``git checkout -b bugfix_thebug``
+| ``git checkout -b bugfix_thebug upstream/master``
+|

   You will make edits on this new branch, to keep these new edits separate from any other changes to the repository in the course of your work (say through normal running of the model or any other separate research and/or modifications to repository files).
-Note that this command above not only creates the new branch ‘bugfix_thebug’, it switches you onto this newly created branch.
+Note that this command above not only creates the new branch ‘bugfix_thebug’ from the `upstream/master` branch, it switches you onto this newly created branch.
 Naming the branch something descriptive helps.

 5. Doing stuff!
 This usually comes in two flavors, fixing bugs or adding a feature.
 To do this you should: